 Lease income from operating leases where the Group is a lessor is recognised in income on a straight-line basis over the lease term.
-The Group did not need to make any adjustments to the accounting for assets held as lessor as a result of adopting the new leasing standard.

 3 Financial risk management

 The Group's activities expose it to a variety of financial risks and those activities involve the analysis, evaluation, acceptance and management of some degree of risk or combination of risks.
 Taking risk is core to the financial business, and the operational risks are an inevitable consequence of being in business.
 The Group's aim is therefore to achieve an appropriate balance between risk and return and minimise potential adverse effects on the Group's financial performance.